terraform-viettelidc/terraform-provider-vcloud/website/docs/r/nsxt_distributed_firewall.html.markdown

   rule {
     name = "rule3"
-    # 'REJECT' is only supported in VCD 10.2.2+
+    # 'REJECT' is only supported in Vcloud 10.2.2+
     action      = "REJECT"
     ip_protocol = "IPV4"
   }